emberui/emberui/README.md

 Here's an example: `git commit -m "Close #52 – Fix controller and viewbindings"`

 6. Push to your fork and submit a pull request.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

+## Syntax

+* Two spaces, no tabs.
+* No trailing whitespace.
+Blank lines should not have any space.
+* a = b and not a=b.
+* Try to keep lines 80 characters or less in length.
+* Newline at end of file.
+* Follow the conventions you see used in the source already.